cmd8/ff-bifbox/examples/sipp_lebedev_2007/README.md

 mpirun -n 4 FreeFem++-mpi -v 0 hopfcompute.edp -dir $workdir -fi cylinder.hopf -fo cylinder -mo cylinderhopf -adaptto bda -param 1/Re -thetamax 5 -pv 1
 mpirun -n 4 FreeFem++-mpi -v 0 hopfcompute.edp -dir $workdir -fi cavity.hopf -fo cavity -mo cavityhopf -adaptto bda -param 1/Re -pv 1
 ```
 NOTE: the normalizations for the direct and adjoint eigenmodes (and therefore also the weakly-nonlinear corrections) used by `ff-bifbox` are different than the normalizations used by Sipp and Lebedev.
-This causes the results to differ by a scaling factor.
-Further, the sign of the Stuart-Landau coefficients in Sipp and Lebedev JFM (2007) are opposite to those in the normal form used in `hopfcompute.edp`.
+This causes the results to differ by a complex scaling factor.
+Further, the sign of the Stuart-Landau coefficients in Sipp and Lebedev JFM (2007) are opposite to those of the normal form used in `hopfcompute.edp`.